Best Automation Workflows for Virtual Assistants: Tools, Stack & Complete System (2026)

 Best for: VAs with active lead generation or referral-based business development.

-How it works: When a new lead is captured, via website contact form, CRM, or manual addition, Zapier sends the intake form automatically with a confirmation email, and creates a follow-up task in ClickUp due in 3 days.
+How it works: When a new lead submits a contact form, Make sends the Jotform intake link automatically with a confirmation email, and creates a follow-up task in ClickUp due in 3 days.

 ACTION 1: Gmail — Send email